-Django model fields designed to more precisely define data types in database fields.
+Django model fields designed to more precisely and semantically define data types.

 A Python module that provides a set of custom, specialized Django model fields.

 While I haved worked with Django’s ORM for some time and have enjoyed many of its features for simple use cases, I find myself increasingly impeded, annoyed, and dissatisfied by its limitations in complex applications.
 One glaring problem in my eyes is the ORM’s lack of semantic database field data types and modifiers.